AlmightyLks/Programming-Guidance/General-Programming/The-First-Steps.md

 * Python
 * C#

-These are definetly not wrong to pick up.
+These are definetly not wrong to pick up.<br>

 And to answer the mystery of *why it doesn't just work out of the box.*:<br>
 Usually, you need to install a compiler/intepreter on your computer first.<br>